PranayC5-source/inclassrep/README.md

 # inclassrep
-# his is an FDS test repo
+This is an FDS test repo